GitOskar/TeamProject2k21/backend/README.md

 ### API Gateway

-API Gateway is running on port 8080,
+API Gateway is running on port 8080 and redirect requests to other ports by endpoint.
+More in services documentation.

-### Scholarship Revaluation

-API is running on port: 8090 \
-API is avaiable on /scholarship-revaluation endpoint.

-### Recognize Email Threat

-API is running on port: xxxx \
-API is avaiable on /xxx endpoint.

 ### Run